 - In which specific areas do I need God to change me? (pride, anger, selfishness, thoughts, bitterness, gossip, apathy, being on time, speech, other…)

-Why have you presented this Initiative?
+Why have you presented this Information?

 Application is so important when it comes to reading and studying God’s Word.
 Think about how often you may have thought about the sermon last Sunday.
 Many people don’t even remember the topic of last week’s sermon, much less the chapter that was preached, so you can imagine that application of that passage is likely non-existent.
-Rather than just hand someone a devotional book for the rest of the week, which brings in a totally different “truth unit,” this initiative will allow us to expand on an existing truth unit from last Sunday’s sermon.
+Rather than just hand someone a devotional book for the rest of the week, which brings in a totally different “truth unit,” this process will allow us to expand on an existing truth unit from last Sunday’s sermon.

 What am I supposed to do to be involved?

 Grab a brochure from the church information center to get started.
 The brochure explains what this Initiative is all about, and gives you the direct link to the library of questions for every chapter of the Bible.
-Go to the Internet, type in the tiny URL for the questions, find the book and then chapter to open the PDF document.
+Go to the Internet, type in the web address for the questions, find the book and then chapter to open the PDF document.
 Print it out so that you can refer to it all week, asking the questions and seeking answers.

 Can I ask these questions in a small group setting?